-This delicious creamy coleslaw is ideal served with a grilled meal, pulled pork, fried fish, and chicken, and is great alongside (or on) a sandwich and is a nice companion to a dish of baked beans.
+This delicious creamy coleslaw is ideal served with a grilled meal, pulled pork, fried fish, and chicken and is great alongside (or on) a sandwich and is a nice companion to a dish of baked beans.
 Make this creamy coleslaw for a family meal or take it along to your next cookout or potluck dinner.

 In a large bowl, toss the shredded coleslaw mixture with green onions, if using.

-- In a small bowl, whisk together 1 cup of mayonnaise with the vinegar, 3 tablespoons of sugar, the celery seeds, and the ground black pepper.
+In a small bowl, whisk together 1 cup of mayonnaise with the vinegar, 3 tablespoons of sugar, the celery seeds, and the ground black pepper.

-- Add more mayonnaise and sugar if needed.
-Add salt to taste.
-Refrigerate until serving time.
+Add more mayonnaise and sugar if desired.
+Add salt, to taste.

-When purchasing the packaged coleslaw cabbage mixture, keep in mind that too much purple cabbage will turn your coleslaw pink over time.
-If this is not a look you are going for, keep the purple cabbage to a minimum.
-Also, look for other varieties of coleslaw mixtures such as broccoli slaw or kale slaw; they will provide the same texture and appearance as cabbage coleslaw but pack in a few extra nutrients.
+- When purchasing the packaged coleslaw cabbage mixture, keep in mind that too much purple cabbage will turn your coleslaw pink over time.
+If this is not the look you are going for, keep the purple cabbage to a minimum.

+- Also, look for other varieties of coleslaw mixtures, such as broccoli slaw or kale slaw; they will provide the same texture and appearance as cabbage coleslaw but pack in a few extra nutrients.
 No matter which type of bagged mixture you buy, feel free to toss in some additional julienned vegetables—such as carrots, celery, bell pepper, or cucumbers—for added color and crunch.

-For best flavor, allow the coleslaw at least a few hours in the refrigerator, or even better, make it a day in advance.
+- For best flavor, allow the coleslaw at least a few hours in the refrigerator, or even better, make it a day in advance.